FollyEngine/terraform/README.md

 * [x] the 7inch screen working
 * [x] secrets, passwords etc from Lastpass
 * [ ] terraform state stored in the terraform cloud
+  * [ ] separate out each host into its own workspace
+  * [ ] figure out how to make seeing the state&plan for each obvious - some admin grafana vis?

 ## How to use